Aziz1418/welcome/README.md

 <br>

 ## Course Outline
-The following is given as a guideline only and may be adjusted by the instructor based upon the pace of the class.

 General Assembly's JavaScript Development course is made up of 20 lessons that are 3 hours each.
 This course is split into 4 units.

 <br>